relockid/firewall/README.md

 # Relock Identity Firewall

-**Relock Firewall** is a HTTP based application uses the Relock Server cryptographic keys roattion mechanism to verificate user browser identity.
+**Relock Firewall** is an mini HTTP-based application that leverages the Relock Server’s cryptographic key rotation mechanism to verify the identity of the user's browser.
+This ensures that each request is authenticated securely and passively, without relying on shared secrets or interrupting the user experience."

 ---